Healthy Travel Snacks for a Plane or Road Trip According to Dietitians

 1. Roasted Chickpeas

-A little food prep can save a lot of time and money, especially when you’re traveling.
+chickpeas for road trip snacks and airplane option A little food prep can save a lot of time and money, especially when you’re traveling.
+A great source of protein and fiber, roasted chickpeas are a legume that offers a portable and healthy snacking option.

 “If I don’t plan ahead and pack snacks in a small cooler or picnic basket for my family’s road trips, we usually succumb to picking up less-than-stellar snacks at the gas station.
 I pack a balance of homemade snacks that often include roasted chickpeas,” says Holley Grainger, M.S., RD, culinary nutrition expert and blogger at Holley Grainger Nutrition.